-Our mission is to prepare students for rewarding careers and higher education in engineering management, manufacturing systems engineering and materials engineering.
+Our mission is to prepare our diverse students for success in professional practice, for the betterment of organizations and society.
 Our graduates will be able to solve complex technical problems, address the needs of modern society and pursue lifelong learning.
 The department successfully guides students in their achievement of the educational objectives articulated for all undergraduate engineering programs at CSUN, and in the acquisition and development of the specialized knowledge and skills essential to their professional practice of manufacturing systems engineering, materials engineering and engineering management for the betterment of society, as well as competence in the design, implementation and management of contemporary manufacturing and production methods and systems.

 About the Department